mantidproject/mantid/docs/source/algorithms/PowderReduceP2D-v1.rst

 Manipulating data with constants
 ################################

-The reduced data are modified by :ref:`ResetNegatives2D <algm-ResetNegatives2D>` because negative values cannot be processed in multidimensional Rietveld refinement.
+The reduced data are checked for negative intensities.
+If any are found, they are removed either by adding the most negative valueor by setting the intensity to a specified value.
+This is done, because negative values cannot be processed in multidimensional Rietveld refinement.

 Output
 ######